Despire/despire.github.io/_posts/2025-01-03-containers.markdown

 committed  diff  link  lower  work
 ```

-Now, depending on how familiar you are with Linux, there are already hints as to what these "layers" actually are.
-They are a pseudo filesystem built using the `overlay` mount, these hints are also in the file path of the respective files.
+Now, depending on how familiar you are with Linux, there are already hints as to what these "layers" actually are, or rather what they are used for.
+They seem to serve as the base of a pseudo filesystem using the `overlay` mount, these hints are also in the file path of the respective files.

 Again, I don't know any of the internals of Docker, so everything I'm doing is just trying to reverse engineer the bigger picture of how containers work.